fredericGette/Lumia520/content/linux/README.md

 ```
 $ sudo tar -czvf rootfs.tar.gz /mnt/pmOS_root
 ```
-And copy also in the micro SDcard the following binary:
+Copy the following binary in the micro SDcard also:
 /mnt/pmOS_root/sbin/mkfs.ext4

 Power off the device, and insert the micro SDcard into it.